clmarmy/streets-monitoring/README.md

       └── .csv                    # CSV with data attributes
-  └── *output files               # output files after processing ├── main.py                       # processing scripts run during GitHub action ├── requirements.txt              # libraries used by GitHub action to build the python environnement └── status.log                    # Stauts log from runs
+  └── *output files               # output files after processing ├── main.py                       # processing scripts run during GitHub action ├── recap.csv                     # CSV with monitoring overview
+├── requirements.txt              # libraries used by GitHub action to build the python environnement └── status.log                    # Stauts log from runs
 ```

 ## Scripts and Procedure
 The script makes a join between the GDBs of yesterday and today.
 The join is based on the geometries, which must be strictly identical to be joined.
-In the CSV, there is a summary of changes between the two dates:
+In recap.CSV, there is a summary of changes between the two dates:
 * previous_date: yesterday
 * new_date: today
 * sum_ESID_diff: number of ESIDs that differ